Please note: This article is still relevant but there is a newer version which you may want to read. You can find it here.

-The instructions you need to unlock your iOS 7,8,9, or 10 device depends on how you have been backing it up — using iTunes, iCloud, or having never backed it up.
+The instructions you need to unlock your iOS 7,8,9 or 10 devices depends on how you have been backing it up — using iTunes or iCloud.
+Or if you have never backed it up.

 How to unlock your iPhone passcode if you have previously synced your iOS 7 / 8 / 9 / 10 / 11 device to iTunes

 1. Sync your iOS 7 / 8 / 9 / 10 / 11 iPad or iPhone to your computer.
-Don’t worry, you can synchronise your device even if it is locked.
-The synchronisation process creates a complete backup of everything on your device – Apps, photos, etc.
+Don’t worry, you can synchronize your device even if it is locked.
+The synchronization process creates a complete backup of everything on your device – Apps, photos, etc.

 The video below explains how to synchronize an iPhone if you are unsure.

 2. While your iOS 7 / 8 / 9 / 10 / 11 device is still connected to your computer perform a “hard reboot”.
 You do this by holding down the power and home buttons at the same time.
 As soon as the Apple logo appears on the screen, let go of the power button but keep the home button pressed until you see a “Connect to iTunes” message appear on the screen.